Cognitive Systems offers five degrees (or streams) – 3 offered by the Faculty of Arts and 2 offered by the Faculty of

 All courses in the COGS streams are largely composed from those in Computer Science, Linguistics, Philosophy and Psychology.
 Regardless of the stream you choose, all students will complete the following core courses to graduate: COGS 200, 300, 303, 401 and 402.

 Students are also required to complete Module Courses chosen from courses offered throughout different departments that are directly relevant to Cognitive Systems.

 Due to the multidisciplinary nature of the program, course planning should be well thought out and should begin in first-year (e.g. make sure you take prerequisite courses for the courses you want to take in third and fourth year!).
 In addition, we strongly advise against students attempting double majors or attempting a minor.

 Steps to Help Plan Your COGS Degree

 - Start by looking at the degree requirements page and take note of what courses are required for your stream.
 Slot these into your 4-year plan.

 - Make sure to look at the faculty-wide requirements for Arts or the faculty-wide requirements for Science.
-Pay specific attention to prerequisites for upper-level courses and have several backup plans in place in case i) you can’t schedule the courses you want, or ii) if you apply to COGS but are not admitted into the program.
+Pay specific attention to prerequisites for upper-level courses and have backup plans in place in case i) you cannot schedule the courses you want because they are full or there is a scheduling conflict, or ii) if you apply to COGS but are not admitted into the program.
 Not following your faculty requirements can result in graduating later than you had originally planned / not getting promoted to your next year (and potentially leaving UBC as a result).
 Please review the promotion requirements for Arts and Science.

 - Declaring your Major (Specialization):

 - Arts majors (Linguistics/Psychology/Philosophy) declare their major by the end of second year.
 Students interested in the B.A. specializations in COGS should apply through the online application.